IP Subnet Calculator

 DNS Lookup

-Resolve domain names to IP addresses
+Resolve domains to IP addresses

 Reverse DNS Lookup